Skip to content

 Check Your Credit Reports Early

-Reviewing those reports early can help you catch errors before the lender does.
+Reviewing your reports early can help you catch errors before a lender does.
+If you find incorrect information, dispute it before applying if timing allows.

 Respond Quickly To Requests